malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 (WORK IN PROGRESS: This is a re-work that will replace the existing [[A Theory of the Human Mind]] page)

-This page presents an engineering investigation of conscious experience, and forms a consistent explanation that is useful enough for it to be emulated today.
-A likely architecture for the logical components of high-order thought are presented.
-It is shown that the content of conscious experience is governed by a representational 'model' upon which all high-order thought is based.
-It is shown how this theory can explain the majority of the phenomena of consciousness, and it is suggested that this architecture will ultimately form the basis for artificial general intelligence.
-An investigation of the gaps remaining is also covered.
+This page outlines a working theory behind the computational aspects of consciousness, including its external and internal behaviours, and explains why consciousness evolved in order to support high-level thought.
+It is shown that the content of conscious experience is governed by a representational 'state model' that explains the majority of the phenomena of consciousness.
+It provides a framework within which consciousness could be emulated, and which may prove to be the basis for artificial general intelligence.
+Finally, an investigation of the gaps remaining in our understanding is covered.

 # Introduction
 The "Hard Problem of Consciousness" (Chalmers) has been a conundrum for many centuries.
 In modern times, disciplines as varied as philosophy, neuroscience, physics, and computer science all discuss the topic.

-The theories here have been developed by considering our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and through introspection.
-While the theory uses the human mind as the primary example, it is focused on the theoretical fundamental architectures of consciousness, irrespective of whether that is in the form of a human biological consciousness, or some other alien mechanical consciousness.

-Many theories, all focusing on different parts, providing some prices of the puzzle.
+There are many theories out there, all focusing on different aspects and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
+They all provide some pieces of the puzzle.
+For example:
 * Tononi: partial mechanism for measurement, but not complete: doesn't define sufficiency.
 * AST: introduces how important the model is.
 * Chalmers: explains how the problem is split into a mechanical/computational problem that is comparatively easy, while the Hard problem remains a philosophical question because we don't have any possible physical explanation.
 Consequently many metaphysical explanations have been suggested.

+The theories here have been developed by considering our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and through introspection.
+While the theory uses the human mind as the primary example, it is focused on the theoretical fundamental architectures of consciousness irrespective of whether that is in the form of a human biological consciousness, or some other alien mechanical consciousness.

 The theory presented here attempts to show how the vast majority of phenomena have a plausible physical explanation.
 In so doing, the theory provides a framework to reproduce that vast majority of phenomena.
-The remaining phenomena is investigated later, where it is explained that only the question of phenomenal experience remains.
+The remaining unexplained phenomena is investigated later, where it is explained that only the question of phenomenal experience remains.
 It is shown how little of that phenomenon is left for explanation.
 Furthermore, it is shown that, while it remains an important question particularly from the point of view of ethics, we now know enough that the one remaining answer makes no difference to our ability to start building it.

 tbd.
 Introduce what I define as consciousness:
 * Contenders: awareness of thought, emotions, empathy, experience of senses, high-level processing